genaiwithshubham/CodeActAgent/README.md

 2. Adjusting the maximum number of cycles with the `max_cycles` parameter
 3. Changing the model with the `model` parameter

-See the `prompt_engineering_guide.md` file for detailed guidance on customizing the agent's prompts.

 ## Safety Considerations

 The CodeAct agent executes Python code, which can potentially perform system operations.
 The implementation includes several safety features: